jeghers/playgen/README.md

 specifically with Liquidsoap in mind, so here is an example of a Liquidsoap configuration that uses "playgen" for song selections.

-The system command 'curl' is used to call the "playgen" API, the "?format=text" returns simple text instead of JSON for easier consumption by Liquidsoap.
+The system command `curl` is used to call the "playgen" API, the `?format=text` option returns simple text instead of JSON for easier consumption by Liquidsoap.
 There may be a more elegant way to call the API from Liquidsoap, feel free to inform me if you know a better way.

-This example is a partial excerpt of the total configuration file.
+This example is a partial excerpt of a Liquidsoap 1.4 configuration file.
+The code for Liquidsoap 2.0 might be slightly different.

 ```
 playlistJingles = audio_to_stereo(playlist("~liquidsoap/playlists/jingles-playlist.txt"))